gregridgeway/COS-police-use-of-force/output/README.md

 ## Appendix F: Placebo test of outlier detection

 - MCMC samples from the placebo test The script [`code/mcmcSPDpermute.R`](../code/mcmcSPDpermute.R) runs the conditional ordinal stereotype model on permuted versions of the Seattle PD data.
 The MCMC samples are stored in the following files, each containing 1-2 million draws.
-I originally ran these on two separate machines, chain 1 and chain 4 generating 2M draws, and chains 2, 3, and 5 generating 1M draws each
+I originally ran these on two separate machines, chain 1 and chain 4 generating 2M draws, and chains 2, 3, and 5 generating 1M draws each  (posted to github LFS)
     - [`mcmcSampSPDpermutechain1.RData`](mcmcSampSPDpermutechain1.RData) (2M draws)
     - [`mcmcSampSPDpermutechain2.RData`](mcmcSampSPDpermutechain2.RData) (1M draws)
     - [`mcmcSampSPDpermutechain3.RData`](mcmcSampSPDpermutechain3.RData) (1M draws)